 At the age of one month, a week is a quarter of your whole life, so it's inevitable that it seems to last forever.
-At the age of 14, one year constitutes around 7% of your life, so that seems to be a large amount of time too.
-But at the age of 30 a week is only a tiny percentage of your life, and at 50 a year is only 2% of your life, and so your subjective sense is that these are insignificant periods of time which pass very quickly.
+At the age of 14, one year constitutes around 7% of your life, which seems to be a large amount of time too.
+But at the age of 30, a week is only a tiny percentage of your life, and at 50 a year is only 2% of your life, so your subjective sense is that these are insignificant periods of time which pass very quickly.

 The Perceptual Theory of Time

-However, in my view the best way of explaining this speeding up of time is through what I call 'the perceptual theory.'
+In my view, the best way of explaining the speeding up of time is through what I call the perceptual theory.
 This is the explanation I present in my book Making Time.
 In my view, the speeding up of time we experience is mainly related to our perception of the world around us and of our experiences, and how this perception changes as we grow older.

-However, as we get older, we lose this intensity of perception, and the world becomes a dreary and familiar place - so dreary and familiar that we stop paying attention to it.
+However, as we get older, we lose this intensity of perception, and the world becomes a dreary and familiar place — so dreary and familiar that we stop paying attention to it.
 After all, why should you pay attention to the buildings or streets you pass on the way to work?
 You've seen these things thousands of times before, and they're not beautiful or fascinating, they're just... ordinary.
-As Wordsworth puts it in his famous poem ‘Intimations of Immortality', the childhood vision which enabled to all things "apparelled in celestial light," begins to "fade into the light of common day."
+As Wordsworth puts it in his famous poem "Intimations of Immortality," the childhood vision which enabled to all things "apparelled in celestial light," begins to "fade into the light of common day."
 And this is why time speeds up for us.
-As we become adults, we begin to ‘switch off' to the wonder and is-ness of the world, gradually stop paying conscious attention to our surroundings and experience.
-As a result we take in less information, which means that time passes more quickly.
-Time is less ‘stretched' with information.
+As we become adults, we begin to switch off the wonder and is-ness of the world.
+We gradually stop paying conscious attention to our surroundings and experience.
+As a result, we take in less information, which means that time passes more quickly.
+Time is less "stretched" with information.

 Old and New Experience

 There are two basic reasons why this happens.
-On the one hand, as we grow older there is progressively less newness in our lives.
+First, as we grow older there is progressively less newness in our lives.
 From one year to the next, we gradually use up the store of potential new experiences available to us.
-And secondly, as we get older all the experiences we've already had become more familiar to us.
+Second, as we get older, all the experiences we've already had become more familiar to us.
 Not only do we have fewer new experiences, but the experiences which are already familiar to us become progressively less real.
 In William James' words, "each passing year converts some of this experience into automatic routine."
-As well as experiencing lots of new things, a woman at the age of 20 is still quite ‘fresh' to the phenomenal world around her - but over the next 20 years, she'll look at the same street scenes and the same sky and the same trees thousands of times, so that more and more of their realness will fade away.
+As well as experiencing lots of new things, a woman at the age of 20 is still experiences the phenomenal world around her as fresh — but over the next 20 years, she'll look at the same street scenes and the same sky thousands of times, so that more and more of their realness will fade away.

 Time doesn't necessarily have to speed up as we get older though.
-To a certain extent, it depends on how we live our lives, and how we relate to our experience.
-I'll look at some ideas relating to this in a future blog post.
+To a certain extent, it depends on how we live our lives, and how we relate to our experiences.
+I'll look at this idea in a future blog post.